ubccapico/canvascli/README.md

 # canvascli

-`canvascli` downloads grades from Canvas and converts them into the format required for final submission to the FSC at UBC.
+`canvascli` downloads grades from Canvas, converts them into the format required for final submission to the FSC at UBC, and creates a few helpful visualizations.

 ## Installation